 SMART’s Horse Sense Literacy Program is designed to increase the desire of reading in children.
 Our goal is to spark excitement that will motivate children (and their families) to discover the joys of reading by experiencing a day in the life of our SMART horse, Magic.

-The program is set up as a two hour Field Trip.
+The program is set up as a two hour field trip.
 On arrival, all students get to meet Magic, up close and personal!
 This encourages the students to truly understand how extraordinary he is.
 Magic is blind—and has had his eyes removed---so his disability, as well has his amazing abilities, are obvious to all.
 When they meet and touch Magic for the first time, the connection ignites a powerful desire to “know more”.
-In this new-found magical world of horses, the children will want to question, imagine, learn… and read Magic, One SMART Horse by Jody Lynn McBrien.
+In this new-found magical world of horses, the children will question, imagine, learn… and read Magic, One SMART Horse by Jody Lynn McBrien.

-This book will be provided at no cost to the participants, thanks to a generous donor, and is rated 4.1 on the Flesch-Kincaid grade level test and is appropriate for 4th grade reading level, Sunshine State Standards.
+This book is provided at no cost to the participants, thanks to a generous donor, and is rated 4.1 on the Flesch-Kincaid grade level test and is appropriate for 4th grade reading level, Sunshine State Standards.